Drum-Taps: From the hospital

 Another poem that describes this magnitude of aftermath is "The Artillery Man's Vision".
 The flashback in this poem is quite different from the one in "The Wound-Dresser".
-It does not pertain a memory being voluntarily remembered on but instead a fantasy that has abducted the sleepless veteran.
+It does not pertain a memory being voluntarily remembered but instead a fantasy that has abducted the sleepless veteran.
 This is interesting for two reasons.
-Its nocturnal setting where a man fails to get any sleep and is instead forced to relive some of the cruelest times in his life is consistent with what we now refer to as post-traumatic stress.
-The other is the severity that this occurs with.
-The dream is so vivid and so realistic that it could easily pass for reality, yet the man is able to maintain the truth that this is all an illusion.
-This leads one to wonder how faithfully this vision is depicting reality.
-In other words, it seems that the horror of the actual history is so brutal that it has taken over the imagination and is wreaking havoc.
-From these poems, it is clear to see the extent to which Whitman is able to observe the effects of war.
+Its nocturnal setting where a man fails to get any sleep and is instead forced to relive some of the most difficult times in his life is consistent with what we now refer to as post-traumatic stress.
+The other is the severity of the experience.
+The dream is so vivid and so realistic that it could pass for reality, yet the man is able to recognize that it is an illusion.
+This leads one to wonder how faithfully this vision is depicting reality; it seems that the horror of the actual history is so brutal that it has taken over the imagination.